The Jarman Award

 The purpose of the award is open-ended - an investment in the career of an individual enabling a period of experimentation without pressure.
 The award shines a light on artist film-makers who are to our times what Jarman was to his.

 Any mid-career artist film-maker whose work embraces the spirit and the legacy of Jarman's highly experimental and risk-taking approach can be put forward for this annual prize.

 The winner of the annual Award not only receives a £10,000 cash prize, they also win a broadcast commission - to produce a series of film artworks for Channel 4.

 This is the only Award of its kind where an artist is rewarded with both financial assistance to enable them to flourish and the phenomenal opportunity to broadcast their work on national television.

-The winner of the 2013 Jarman Award is John Smith.
+The winner of the 2013 Jarman Award was John Smith.

-The ten artists shortlisted for this year's Award were:
+The ten artists shortlisted for the Award were:

 - Ed Atkins